0niel/yandex-keyboard-desktop/README.md

 ## Acknowledgements

-- **Yandex**: Thanks for the incredible API that powers this application.
+Thanks to Yandex for the incredible API that powers this application. 🙌
-- **Flutter**: For the amazing framework that makes cross-platform development seamless.

 ## License

 This project is licensed under the MIT License.

----

-Made with ❤️ by Oniel.

 ---